Do Every Concussion Show the Same Four Symptoms?

 The Brain’s Chemical Surge

 When the brain is jolted, neurons release a flood of neurotransmitters—especially glutamate.
-Which means this overload can cause a temporary “brain shutdown,” leading to the classic symptoms.
-Now, the cascade also triggers inflammation, swelling, and changes in blood flow.
-These physiological shifts explain why symptoms can flare and ebb over hours or days And it works..
+This overload can cause a temporary “brain shutdown,” leading to the classic symptoms.
+The cascade also triggers inflammation, swelling, and changes in blood flow.
+These physiological shifts explain why symptoms can flare and ebb over hours or days But it adds up..

 Symptom Variability